Key takeaways:

 FluMist can be given to people ages 2 to 49 years who aren’t pregnant and don’t have certain health conditions.
 You should always talk with your healthcare professional to see if it’s OK for you to receive FluMist.
 Common side effects of FluMist include runny nose, fever, and sore throat.
 But the vaccine is generally well tolerated.

-Centers of Disease Control and Prevention.
-(2023).
-Types of influenza viruses.
+Centers for Disease Control and Prevention.
+(2024).
+Benefits of the flu vaccine.

-Centers of Disease Control and Prevention.
+Centers for Disease Control and Prevention.
 (2024).
 Who needs a flu vaccine.

 Chung, J. R., et al. (2019).
 Live attenuated and inactivated influenza vaccine effectiveness.
 Pediatrics.